withertech/SteamScraper/README.md

 ```
 You might be asked for your sudo password during the update.
 On RetroPie the default password is `raspberry`.
 If your version is older than 2.3.2 (check with `--help`) you need to follow the [installation instructions](#download-compile-and-install) instead.

-### How to uninstall Skyscraper
+### How to uninstall Steamscraper
-If you've installed Skyscraper using the instructions in this readme, you can uninstall it using the following commands:
+If you've installed Steamscraper using the instructions in this readme, you can uninstall it using the following commands:
 ```
 $ cd
 $ cd skysource
 $ sudo make uninstall
 $ cd
 $ rm -Rf skysource
-$ rm -Rf .skyscraper
+$ rm -Rf .steamscraper
 ```
 You might be asked for your sudo password during the processs.
 On RetroPie the default password is `raspberry`.

 ### Windows
 Windows is not officially supported at this time!
 But I do semi-regularly compile and release an unsupported Windows 64-bit version that works just fine.
 Be sure to read the included README from the downloaded file before using it!
 And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
-Get the Windows version [here](https://github.com/muldjord/skyscraper/releases/download/3.6.12/Skyscraper_3.6.12_unsupported_win_version.zip).
+Get the Windows version [here](https://github.com/muldjord/skyscraper/releases/download/3.6.12/Steamscraper_3.6.12_unsupported_win_version.zip).

-## How to use Skyscraper
+## How to use Steamscraper
 IMPORTANT!!!
-In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
+In order for Steamscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

-Remember, you can completely customize the artwork Skyscraper exports.
+Remember, you can completely customize the artwork Steamscraper exports.
 Check out the documentation [here](docs/ARTWORK.md).
-If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.
+If you just want to use the default (pretty cool looking) artwork Steamscraper provides, read on.

 ### A simple use case
 For first-time users I recommend reading the short and to-the-point [use case](docs/USECASE.md).
 Please read it and get back here when you got the gist of it.

-### A quick run-down of Skyscraper
+### A quick run-down of Steamscraper
-Skyscraper is a command line tool, and has many, many options for you to fiddle around with.
+Steamscraper is a command line tool, and has many, many options for you to fiddle around with.
 I recommend taking a look at all of them to familiarize yourself with the possibilites:
 ```
-$ Skyscraper --help
+$ Steamscraper --help
-$ Skyscraper --flags help
+$ Steamscraper --flags help
-$ Skyscraper --cache help
+$ Steamscraper --cache help
 ```
-This will give you a description of everything Skyscraper can do if you feel adventurous!
+This will give you a description of everything Steamscraper can do if you feel adventurous!
 For a thorough description of all available options, check [here](docs/CLIHELP.md).

 The most important ones are probably:
 * `-p <PLATFORM>`